duckduckgo/zeroclickinfo-spice/spice2.md

 No.

 ###What about...
 Nope.
-Just use JavaScript, please.
+Just use JavaScript, please and thanks.

 ------